aldebaran/robot-jumpstarter/README.md

 Template: dialog-service
 --------

-*Usage:* `python jumpstart.py service-tabletpage my-package-name MyServiceName`
+*Usage:* `python jumpstart.py dialog-service my-package-name MyServiceName`

 Works like **python-service**, but with an extra collaborative dialogue file (a qichat file, that can be edited through choregraphe), to show how you can call the service from dialogue.